RichardHKU/RichardHKU.github.io/_pages/publications.md

 ## 2. Hardware-Aware Model Representation and Adaptation

+I redesign model precision, numerical representation, and adaptation mechanisms so that models can better exploit the capabilities of resource-constrained hardware.

 - **Binary Weight Multi-Bit Activation Quantization for Compute-in-Memory CNN Accelerators** *(IEEE TCAD)*
   > **TL;DR.** A hardware-efficient quantization scheme that combines binary weights with multi-bit activations to reduce the cost of CIM-based CNN inference.